resibots/libdynamixel/doc/reference/baudrates.rst

 - B76800
 - B115200

 B1000000 corresponds to :math:`10^6` bauds.
-It is not a standard POSIX value but is accepted on linux and Mac OS X. This is also the default baud rate for a newly bought actuator.
+It is not a standard POSIX value but is accepted on linux and Mac OS X.